Health Care Payments Data (HPD)

 HCAI has the authority, at its discretion, to accept data voluntarily submitted to the HPD System, including data from hospitals, clinics, and clinicians with an independent scope of practice who submit claims electronically, and ERISA self-insured plans.

-8. Will the HPD System include data from other sources?
+6. Will the HPD System include data from other sources?

 Other data sources can enhance the ability of the HPD System to answer important questions that cannot be addressed with claim and encounter data alone.
 HCAI will ensure that the HPD System can map to other datasets, including public health datasets on morbidity and mortality and data regarding the social determinants of health.
 The HPD statute requires that the advisory committee make recommendations to HCAI by July 2024 regarding how state public health data functions may be integrated into the HPD system.

-9. Who will be able to access HPD data?
+7. Who can access HPD data?

-11. What is HCAI’s Secure Data Enclave?
+9. What is HCAI’s Secure Data Enclave?

-The Enclave is a centralized service to remotely access sensitive data.
+The HCAI Secure Data Enclave is a centralized service to remotely access sensitive data.
 It houses data in a secure environment and protects that data in accordance with state and federal security and privacy rules.
 The enclave provides a scalable environment, so a user can analyze a large volume of data regardless of their personal computer and storage resources.
-Data in the Enclave is accessed via a virtual machine operating on a remote server and launched from the user’s computer.
+Data in the enclave is accessed via a virtual machine operating on a remote server and launched from the user’s computer.
 The virtual machine is controlled by HCAI so that data products created on it can only be downloaded to the user’s computer with HCAI’s permission.
 Users cannot copy/paste, email out, or otherwise remove data from the Enclave.
 Only after HCAI verifies that the data products align with the user’s approved request and with CalHHS Data De-Identification Guidelines can they be downloaded to the user’s computer.

-A user’s experience in the Enclave is tailored to their data request.
-HCAI’s Enclave makes the approved data available to approved users for approved projects.
+A user’s experience in the enclave is tailored to their data request.
+HCAI’s enclave makes the approved data available to approved users for approved projects.
 The data for each project in the enclave is segregated from other projects’ data.
-Authorized users can upload and link their own datasets into the Enclave and link their data to the HPD dataset.
+Authorized users can upload and link their own datasets into the enclave and link their data to the HPD dataset.
 Enclave users will have access to interactive, query-based tools, and statistical tools (e.g., SQL, SAS, Stata, R, Python).

 The HCAI Secure Data Enclave is under development.
 Contact hpd@hcai.ca.gov with questions.

-12. How will the HPD program ensure data privacy, confidentiality, and security?
+10. How will the HPD program ensure data privacy, confidentiality, and security?

 Access to personally identified data collected by the HPD is only authorized for eligible uses and after appropriate approvals have been granted.
 Only eligible and authorized entities, such as university researchers, may obtain appropriate access to individual-level data for the purposes of data linkage and longitudinal research study.
 The HPD data may not be used for determinations regarding individual patient care or treatment nor for any individual eligibility or coverage decisions.
 The HPD data are exempt from the California Public Records Act.

-As data are collected and managed, HCAI will convene a Data Release Committee made up of representatives of health care payers, providers, suppliers, purchasers, researchers, consumers, and labor.
-The Data Release Committee will make recommendations to HCAI on release of HPD data to authorized entities.
+HCAI is required to convene a Data Release Committee made up of representatives of health care payers, providers, suppliers, purchasers, researchers, consumers, and labor.
+The Data Release Committee makes recommendations to HCAI on release of HPD data to authorized entities.
 Members of the Data Release Committee are required to have experience with health care data, privacy, and security and will provide input on policies and procedures related to controlling access to non-public data.
 The use of a secure data enclave will further ensure the security and confidentiality of the data.
 The Data Release Committee must review all requests for access outside the secure data enclave.
 For considering use outside the enclave, enhanced security and privacy controls will need to be met.
-Before accessing the data, Requestors will be required to sign the HPD Data Use Agreement that requires recipients of HPD data to maintain its security and protect consumer privacy.
+Before accessing the data, requestors will be required to sign the HPD Data Use Agreement that requires recipients of HPD data to maintain its security and protect consumer privacy.
+To learn more about how HCAI protects the data we receive and manage, please visit the HCAI Data Resources Webpage.

-14. What is the budget and funding source for the HPD Program?
+11. What is the budget and funding source for the HPD Program?

 The HPD System will be a statewide resource and will require investment to build and operate.
 HCAI was appropriated $60 million in General Fund monies from the 2018-2019 Budget Act (Chapter 23, Statutes of 2019) to fund the implementation and operation of the HPD program.

-15. How is the Office of Health Care Affordability different from the Health Care Payments Data Program?
+12. How is the Office of Health Care Affordability different from the Health Care Payments Data Program?

 The Office of Health Care Affordability (OHCA) will track aggregate cost growth and assess the performance of health care entities against the cost growth target.
 It is anticipated that data will be submitted annually.
 OHCA will collect total health care expenditure data broken down by service category (e.g., hospital, physician services, prescription drugs, etc.).
 As in all states that have both a cost growth target program and an APCD, OHCA will require supplemental data submission to capture information not available in the HPD.